PageRank Optimization by Edge Selection: PageRank Optimization as a Markov Decision Process

 \subsection{State Space Reduction}

+In practical situations the state space may be very large which can make direct solutions impractical.
+Approximate, sampling based methods are usually preferred in these circumstances \cite{Bertsekas1996,MDP2002,Sutton1998}.
+In this section, we show that the state space in the presented SSP formulation can often be reduced.

-In the last SSP formulation in $2n+1$ states there is no real choice in (there is only one available action), therefore, the state space may be reduced.
+In the last SSP formulation in $2n+1$ states there is no real choice (there is only one available action) which allows the reduction of the state space.
 In this complementary section we are going to show that given an SSP problem with $N = r + s$ states, in which in $r$ states there is only one available action, we can ``safely'' reduce the number of states to $s$.
 More precisely, we will prove that we can construct another SSP problem with only $s$ states which is ``compatible'' with the original one in the sense that there is a one-to-one correspondence between the policies of the reduced and the original problems, and the value functions of the policies (restricted to the remaining $s$ states) are the same in both problems.
 Hence, finding an optimal policy for the reduced problem is equivalent to solving the original one.
 The computational complexity of the construction is $O(r^3+r^2sm + s^2rm)$, where $m$ denotes the maximum number of allowed actions per state.
+We will often omit $L$, the binary size of the input or the desired precision of the computations.